BHASVIC-CompSci/.github/profile/Guides/signingUp.md

 #### Creating your account
 Watch the following video and make sure to follow it carefully.
 Skipping a step can make everything go wrong.
 You'll need to have been sent an invite first, don't try to set up before your teacher has told you to do so.

+Make sure your username is in the correct format of BHASVIC-*your username* e.g. `BHASVIC-VincentVanGogh22`

 [![Creating an account](../Media/signUpVideoLink.png)](https://youtu.be/jk9GZQeyiZI "Youtube Video")

 #### Installing github desktop